nv-morpheus/Morpheus/examples/data_loss_prevention/README.md

 ```

 > **Note**: By default when the `--input_file` and `--dataset` flags are not set, the [gretelai/gretel-pii-masking-en-v1](https://huggingface.co/datasets/gretelai/gretel-pii-masking-en-v1) dataset will be fetched at runtime.
-This dataset is being released under the [Apache License 2.0](https://huggingface.co/datasets/choosealicense/licenses/blob/main/markdown/apache-2.0.md).
+This dataset is released under the [Apache License 2.0](https://huggingface.co/datasets/choosealicense/licenses/blob/main/markdown/apache-2.0.md).

 To launch the configured Morpheus pipeline with the default arguments, run the following: